 A Business Case exercise builds throughout the module by giving the participants the opportunity to apply the learning objectives from each session to a developing case study scenario.
 This enables them to understand the relevance of these approaches, both to their current roles and to the wider linkage between improving operational performance and the strategic development of the company.

-The module is followed by an assessed assignment whereby the participants are required to demonstrate the achievement of specific learning outcomes.
+The module has an in-Module assessment in the form of a presentation to three company representatives who agree on marks out of 15.
+This integrates learning and the data obtained as part of in-work learning.
+It is followed by an assessed assignment whereby the participants are required to demonstrate the achievement of specific learning outcomes.
 This requires the participants to apply the knowledge and techniques acquired during the module to a specific problem or issue in the workplace.

 - Network and enhance understanding of internal & external better practice by creating a shared record of their knowledge and experience of these issues.

-- Models and Modelling (Financial, Complexity and Capacity perspectives).
+- Financial Models and Modelling using Excel and manual methods

 - Business Case (Strategic fit, Options appraisal, Commercial aspects, Achievability and Affordability)

 - Diagnosis and evaluation of areas for improvement

 - In module assessment, 15% weighting

 - 4,500 word post module assessment, 85% weighting